 This is an introductory course in computer programming.
 This course is intended to develop sound programming skills.
 Object oriented programming will be emphasized.
 Programs will demonstrate applications in mathematics, business, science, simulation, natural language processing, and games.
 There will be weekly programming assignments.
 Department Recommendation Required 2918 COMPUTER SCIENCE A AP (Juniors/Seniors) The course emphasizes programming methodology, algorithms and data structures.
 The Java programming language is necessary as a means for illustrating the above areas.
 Topics covered include design, coding, documentation, language features, data structures, and control structures.
 Advanced topics such as linked lists, binary trees, searching, and sorting will be addressed.
 Prerequisite: Computer Programming or Introduction to Computer Programming.
-Department Recommendation Required 2950 INTRO TO ARTIFICIAL INTELLIGENCE AND ROBOTICS (Juniors/Seniors)
+Department Recommendation Required 2950 INTRO TO ARTIFICIAL INTELLIGENCE AND ROBOTICS HONORS (Juniors/Seniors)

 This is an introductory course centered on the intersection of artificial intelligence and robotics.
-Topics covered include electrical circuit design, digital electronics, and concepts in AI such as localization, tracking, path planning and PID control.
-Throughout the duration of the course, students will design computer programs that interact with the physical world, control electronic devices and overall demonstrate competency in general problem solving.
+Topics covered include kinematic motion modeling, probabilistic inference, localization, tracking, path planning, and PID control.
+Throughout the duration of the course, students will design computer programs utilizing these concepts to understand robotics and demonstrate competency in general problem solving.
 Prerequisite: Computer Programming or Department Approval 2500 PROBABILITY AND STATISTICS (Juniors/Seniors) This is an introductory course that involves the study of chance occurrences (probability) and numerical data (statistics).
 Beginning with an introduction to the vocabulary and ideas behind statistics, students will build from basic probability and data analysis to more complex problems involving the normal curve and its myriad of applications.
 Students will learn how to collect and analyze data, and use those analyses to predict future outcomes of events.
 Topics include measures of central tendency, variability and position, categorical and bivariate data analysis, probability and its uses, and the normal curve and its applications.
-Semester Elective Offering 2700 FINANCIAL ALGEBRA (Seniors) The rationale for this semester course is to provide students with a basic understanding of the financial markets, financial products, and financial institutions through the application of mathematical models such as piecewise defined functions, regression equations, exponential functions, linear and quadratic systems as well as the concept of limit.
+Semester Elective Offerings 2700 FINANCIAL ALGEBRA (Juniors/Seniors) The rationale for this semester course is to provide students with a basic understanding of the financial markets, financial products, and financial institutions through the application of mathematical models such as piecewise defined functions, regression equations, exponential functions, linear and quadratic systems as well as the concept of limit.
 The knowledge acquired in this course will help students navigate everyday financial decisions.
 Students will also acquire in-depth knowledge of mortgages, credit cards, the banking system, insurance products, real estate, and the stock market.
 2901 INTRODUCTION TO COMPUTER PROGRAMMING (Juniors/Seniors) This semester course provides an introduction to computer programming using the Java language.
 The course will cover the basic topics of variables, assignment, data structures, methods, and control statements including loops.
 Students will also get an introduction to basic algorithms in the context of programming.
-2600 INTRODUCTION TO NUMBER THEORY (Juniors/Seniors) Introduction to Number Theory is a semester course designed to give students the experience of research mathematics.
-Students will develop understanding through exploration and self-devised strategies.
-Emphasis will be placed on numerical examples that lead into the development of hypotheses.
-Topics may include: the integers, modular arithmetic, linear Diophantine equations, elementary group theory, the fundamental theorem of arithmetic, and quadratic reciprocity.
-2701 PRINCIPLES OF SOCIALLY-JUST ENTREPRENEURSHIP
+2701 PRINCIPLES OF SOCIALLY-JUST ENTREPRENEURSHIP (Juniors/Seniors)